Quest for the perfect mapo tofu!

 +

-RECIPE 3: (July, 2019) I’m guessing this is the most authentic, as it tastes the least like something from an Americanized Chinese restaurant.
-Recipe #1 is way too sweet, even for me, but it’s really delicious if you like it sweet.
+RECIPE 3: (July, 2019) This one tastes the least like something from an Americanized Chinese restaurant.
+Recipe #1 is way too sweet for me, but it’s really delicious if you like it sweet.
 Recipe #2 is super flavorful.
-Recipe #3 is definitely more subtle.
-I splurged on some fermented black beans this year, and I really liked their subtle flavor in this.
+Recipe #3 is more subtle.
+I splurged on some fermented black beans this year, and I really liked their flavor in this.
 I definitely recommend recipe #3 – it’s delicious.

 +